kibook/s1kd-tools/tools/s1kd-newdml/README.md

 Omit the issue/inwork numbers from filename.

 -n &lt;issue&gt;
-The issue number of the new data module.
+The issue number of the new DML.

 -p
 Prompts the user for any values left unspecified.